chainapsis/ewallet/examples/evm-nextjs/README.md

-## Keplr Embedded Ethereum SDK + Next.js Example
+## Oko Ethereum SDK + Next.js Example

-A minimal example that integrates Keplr Embedded Ethereum SDK with Next.js.
+A minimal example that integrates Oko Ethereum SDK with Next.js.
 It connects to the Ethereum Sepolia testnet by default and demonstrates social sign-in, account info, and a simple transfer transaction.